Skip navigation

 Other

-THE CITY OF EVANSVILLE IS LOOKING FOR COMMITTEE MEMBERS
+THE CITY IS LOOKING FOR COMMITTEE MEMBERS

 Committees, commissions, and boards play a significant role in helping city staff, the Common Council and the Mayor in making decisions that affect the lives of Evansville residents.
 The City of Evansville values board participation in these bodies and highly encourages residents to get involved.
 Committee positions are open to City of Evansville residents; if you’re interested in serving your community please contact Jason Sergeant at 608-882-2266 or by email at jason.sergeant@ci.evansville.wi.gov.